Jhsmit/PyHDX/docs/web_app.rst

 taken into account.
 A sequence for the full protein (in the N-term to C-term range as specified) can be added to provide additional sequence information, but this is optional.

-Finally, specify a name of the dataset, by default equal to the 'state' value and press 'Add dataset' to add the dataset.
+Finally, specify a name of the dataset, by default equal to the :guilabel:`Experiment State` value and press :guilabel:`Add Measurement` to add the measurement with the current specifications.
+Repeat the process to add additional measurements.
+The :guilabel:`Download HDX spec` can be use to download a `.yaml` file with the full state specification, and this file can then in future sessions be used when using `Batch` input mode, by setting :guilabel:`Input mode` to `Batch`.

+Finally, press the button :guillabel:`Load dataset` to parse and load the full dataset.

 Datasets currently cannot be removed, if you want to remove datasets, press the browser 'refresh' button to start over.

 Coverage